BiggRonn/README-Generator-RWH/test.md

     - [License](#license)
     ## Installation
     What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.
-    ${data.installSteps}
+    Step1 step2 step3
     ## Usage
     Provide instructions and examples for use.
 Include screenshots as needed.
-    To add a screenshot, create an \`assets/images\` folder in your repository and upload your screenshot to it.
+    To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: md
         ![alt text](assets/images/screenshot.png)

     ## Credits
     List your collaborators, if any, with links to their GitHub profiles.
-    ${data.collab}
+    Allan Bethany Carl
     If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.
     If you followed tutorials, include links to those here as well.
     ## License
     The last section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
 If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).
-    ${data.license}
+    MIT
     ---
     🏆 The previous sections are the bare minimum, and your project will ultimately determine the content of this document.
 You might also want to consider adding the following sections.
     ## Badges